milli-consortium/milli-consortium.github.io/contact.md

 **Legal Status:**

-Milli is a Section 8 non-profit company (CIN: U91010KA2023NPL172642), with 12A and 80G tax exemptions under the Income Tax Act of India.
+Milli Archives Foundation is a Section 8 non-profit company (CIN: U91010KA2023NPL172642), with 12A and 80G tax exemptions under the Income Tax Act of India.

 <!--